hanswillem/blender_add-on_storyboard/README.md

 Opens the folder where the blendfile is saved in the finder.

 ### Images - Export All
 Exports the images to the folder where the blendfile is saved.
+The length of the shot is stamped into the image.
 Note that it does this based on the shots (i.e. the markers) and not on the keyframes!

 ### Images - Export Individual
 Exports the image that is currently in the viewport to the folder where the blendfile is saved.
+The length of the shot is stamped into the image.

 ### Audio - Export All
 Exports the audio as clips based on the shots to the folder where the blendfile is saved.